-4. Current operating budget and fundraising efforts - You may attach a copy of the current budget.
+4. Current operating budget and fundraising efforts - The Committee requests that the Applicant explain the amount of money the Applicant dedicates yearly to American Saddlebred welfare efforts and the source of funding for these efforts.
 5. How the grant money will be used - The Committee desires that these grants be awarded to individuals and organizations that can demonstrate genuine need.
-Therefore, the Committee requests the Applicant to explain in detail what specific efforts or activities can be supported with this grant beyond what is currently possible inside of the current operating budget.
-6. Amount requested.
+Therefore, the Committee requests the Applicant to explain in detail what efforts or activities can be supported with this grant beyond what is currently possible.